The Latest News From Veterinary Architects

 The scaffolding has now been taken down to reveal the new roof structure to the 'Kent Building' rehoming block at Battersea Dogs & Cats Home in London.
 The roof contains mechanical plant equipment that is housed under green Levolux fins that provide ventilation.
 The equipment is surrounded by dark grey louvered screens to hide it from nearby apartment blocks.

-Battersea Dogs & Cats Home, 'Kent Building' Rehoming block
+Battersea Dogs & Cats Home, 'Kent Building' Rehoming Block

 Week 18 on site of the full refurbishment and roof extension of this 4,000m2 (43,000ft2) rehoming building.
 The scaffold and protective sheeting have created a dramatically cavernous working space.
 The existing roof structure of block 1 has been removed and currently new insulation and waterproofing is being carried out to the existing roof slab.
 In the coming months a new black stained glulam timber framed structure to house new mechanical plant equipment will be installed.